svalgaard/certbot-dns-infoblox/README.md

 This plugin automates the process of completing a ``dns-01`` challenge by creating, and subsequently removing, TXT records using the Infoblox Remote API.

+In order to get a certificate from Let’s Encrypt, you have to demonstrate control over the domain name.
+Usually, this is done using HTTP where you upload a specific file to your website.
+Using DNS / Infoblox as a backend, you are no longer required to run a webserver, and can furthermore prove ownership of domain names only accessible internally, and even of wildcard DNS names as, e.g., `*.example.com`.

+Note that all certificates issued by Certificate Authorities as, e.g., Let's Encrypt are added to a distributed database called the [certificate transparency logs](https://certificate.transparency.dev/) (searchable at e.g. [crt.sh](https://crt.sh/)).
+In particular when issuing internal certificates, you should be careful about revealing names of internal servers, etc.

 Installation
 ------------